About us

 Compound Center

-1. The management, storage, and processing of both solids and liquids.
+1. Management, storage, and processing of solids and liquids.

-3. Performance of instruments and automation that support these operations.
+3. Instrument performance and automation supporting these operations.

 4. Analytical techniques used for quality assurance.